Fully supported, affordable Wisconsin Hotel Bicycle Vacations & Florida Keys Bike Ride

 The Madison Clarion Suites is the ideal place to begin and end our tour.
 Pool, workout room, and miles of paved bike path at the door.
 Free airport shuttle available.

 It's always nice to leave the car behind, put your bags on the truck and get on your bike.
-That's all you have to do to start on your way as we exit Madison on a Sunday morning "Saints and Sinners ride."
-The roads are ours with the Saints in church and the sinners in bed.
+That's all you have to do to start on your way as we exit Madison on Saturday morning.
 Taking advantage of how much Madison has done for cycling leaving town is scenic and simple.
 A beautiful local bike path through forests and lakes helps us exit Madison nearly traffic-free!

 Longtime PAW Alums will recall the first tour in PAW's history going to Whitewater in 1985.
 It was the first of many years of anticipated weekends.
 This is one of those areas that has not changed much over the years, in short, an area still great to cycle.
 A place where the glacier was just friendly enough to come to a halt after arranging the curve of the earth so as to be bike friendly.
 All routes lead to the LaGrange General Store where one can enjoy a top quality lunch and have your bike worked on at the same time.